-Branch text, text notes, pop-up comments and calculation values are exported (see "Inserting calculation values" for information about calculation values).
+Branch text, text notes, pop-up comments and calculation values are exported (see "Inserting calculation values" for information about calculation values; Number calculation values are exported as numbers, and Text calculation values are exported as text).
 If you use the Advanced Export option, you can also export any or all of the standard task data fields such as Start, End, Duration, Completion, Priority, Resources and so on (see "Inserting task data" for more information on this topic).